rhanekom/gatsby-remark-draw/README.md

 # gatsby-remark-draw

-A wrapper around some popular graph tools to generate diagrams from ebedded code blocks in Markdown.
+A wrapper around some popular graph tools to generate diagrams from embedded code blocks in Markdown.

 This package currently supports:

 * [SvgBobRus][bobrus] for ASCII diagrams
 * [GraphViz][graphviz] for diagrams expressed in dot

 This package uses a simple (naive) mechanism - read the code block, pass it over stdin to the selected process, and replace the current code block with the generated SVG wrapped in a div.
+For styling purposes the class names are the following:

+*  `remark-draw`
+*  `remark-draw-dot` (for GraphViz graphs)
+*  `remark-draw-svgbob` (for SvgBobRus graphs)

 In order to avoid conflicts with syntax highligters the language is postfixed with "-svg".